-Make your workstation healthy by assessing how you sit at your desk.
-There are improvements you can make to your sitting position to eradicate many of problems associated with sitting at a desk for prolonged periods.
+First, you need to assess how you sit at your desk.
+And there are improvements you can make to your sitting position that will eradicate many of the problems associated with sitting at a desk for prolonged periods.

-If you spend a considerable time in front of a computer either in the workplace or at home, then aching shoulders, neck, wrist and eye strain will all be familiar ailments.
-Our bodies are not designed for engaging in such repetitive activities as tapping at a keyboard all day or clicking on a mouse, and your eyes certainly aren’t meant to be staring at a glaring monitor for hours on end.
+If you spend a considerable amount of time in front of a computer, either in the workplace or at home, aching shoulders, neck and wrists, and eye strain will all be familiar ailments.
+Our bodies are not designed for engaging in such repetitive activities as tapping at a keyboard all day or clicking on a mouse, and our eyes certainly aren’t meant to be staring at a glaring monitor for hours on end.

-What makes it all the worse is that many of us then go home and do the same again in an often more poorly laid out workspace.
+What makes it all the worse is that many of us then go home and do the same again, often in a more poorly laid-out work space.
 So what can you do to ensure your suffering is minimal?
 Admittedly, if you sit at a desk for long periods of time, you are going to feel some degree of discomfort afterwards.

-The following tips on how to make your workstation more healthy should reduce the effects your daily routines are having on your body.
+However, the following tips on how to make your workstation healthier should reduce the effects your daily routines are having on your body.

 The perfect workstation position

 To set up your workstation to allow you to work in the ideal manner, the following basics should be adhered to: